 It’s a great idea to involve your kids in as much of the planning as possible (unless it is a surprise trip, which is completely awesome).
 Either way, there is a lot of planning that goes into a Disney vacation that kids don’t even realize.
-There is the budget planning, travel coordination, scheduling vacation time at work, someone to watch the pets, resort reservations, dining reservations, packing coordination, etc. It can definitely be a lot of work, but also a lot of reward.
+There is budget planning, travel coordination, scheduling vacation time at work, someone to watch the pets, resort reservations, dining reservations, packing coordination, etc. It can definitely be a lot of work, but also a lot of rewards.

 8 – Mickey and the characters aren’t scary!

 Editor’s Note: At this time, up and close character greetings are temporarily suspended in most locations.
 However, you can now enjoy “individual time” with Mickey Mouse at Town Square Theater and the Princesses at Princess Fairytale Hall, Minnie Mouse at Red Carpet Dreams and Disney Junior Pals at Disney’s Hollywood Studios, and Mickey Mouse at the Imagination! pavilion at EPCOT.
 The characters are roped off, so no hugs at this time (and autographs), but you’ll have time to greet Mickey and get a selfie from a distance.
 You’ll also still see characters come through on special cavalcades throughout the day.
 You may also see characters pop up at different locations throughout the parks and greet guests from a distance.

 My kids are 5 and 2, and I deal with this on the regular during Disney visits.
 My oldest was always afraid but has come around since.
 My youngest used to love the characters and has recently decided that he gets scared when they are up close (yet also cries when they leave… go figure).
 I know many other parents out there LOVE character interactions like I do and just want our kids to understand that they really aren’t scary, and in no way are they going to hurt them!
 It sure would make for much better pictures!